 If you have a visa which is currently valid, then you will not be able to apply for a new visa.

 How much does a visa to Saudi Arabia cost?

 The government costs for the eVisa are SAR 354 plus SAR 130 for compulsory health insurance.
 All fees must be paid before sending the visa form.
 Once the process has been completed, you will receive an answer from the government by email within a few days.
 The price in euros varies every day, due to the fluctuation of the value of the Saudi Riyal.
 The average equivalent is SAR 354 = EUR 80 // SAR 130 = EUR 30.

 If you intend to deal directly with the Saudi government, either online or in person, you must pay in SAR.
-If you want to process the visa with an external company, as is the case with visagov.com, then you can pay in your own local currency.
-Visagov.com will know the current cost in euros, and there will be no need to change currency at a bank or make a foreign currency payment.
+If you want to process the visa with an external company like Visagov.com, then you can pay in your own local currency.

 How far in advance do I need to apply for a Saudi Arabian visa?

-What are the borders of entry into Saudi Arabia?
+What are the entry borders of Saudi Arabia?

-Saudi Arabia has 13 international airports and another 15 domestic airports throughout the country.
+Saudi Arabia has 13 international airports and 15 national airports throughout the country.
 However, it is important to note that not all of these airports allow eVisa holders to enter the country.
-Only a few specific airports are equipped to handle the influx of foreign tourists with eVisas at present.
+Only a few specific airports are equipped to handle the influx of foreign tourists with eVisas.
 The airports where you can land with an eVisa are: